 Rodents can scurry, climb, squeeze – and even swim! – into your business.
 Unlike Mickey Mouse, these pests aren’t here to cheer you up.
 From structural damage and product contamination to a ruined reputation, these dirty and resilient vermin can really take a bite into your bottom line.
-(To learn why we recommend avoiding rodents like the plague, download our free report on rodents and rodent control.)
+(To learn why we recommend avoiding rodents at your business, download our free report on rodents and rodent control.)

 Wary of their surroundings and cautious of traps, rodents can be difficult to remove.
 If you suspect an infestation, you don’t want to turn a blind eye.
 Here are the biggest threats rodents can pose to your business: